dotnet/docfx/Documentation/spec/docfx_document_schema.md

 |------------|-------------
 | `default`  | It means that no interpretion will be done to the property.
 | `uid`      | `type` MUST be `string`.
 With this value, the property name MUST be `uid`.
 It means the property defines a unique identifier inside current document model.
-| `xref`     | `type` MUST be `string`.
+| `href`     | `type` MUST be `string`.
 It means the property defines a file link inside current document model.
 Application CAN help to validate if the linked file exists, and update the file link if the linked file changes its output path.
-| `href`     | `type` MUST be `string`.
+| `xref`     | `type` MUST be `string`.
 It means the property defines a UID link inside current document model.
 Application CAN help to validate if the linked UID exists, and resolve the UID link to the corresponding file output link.
 | `file`     | `type` MUST be `string`.
 It means the property defines a file path inside current document model.
 Application CAN help to validate if the linked file exists, and resolve the path to the corresponding file output path.
 The difference between `file` and `href` is that `href` is always URL encoded while `file` is not.
 | `markdown` | `type` MUST be `string`.
 It means the property is in [DocFX flavored Markdown](..\spec\docfx_flavored_markdown.md) syntax.
 Application CAN help to transform it into HTML format.

 ### 6.4 tags
 The value of this keyword MUST be an `array`, elements of the array MUST be strings and MUST be unique.
-It provides hints for applications to decide how to interpret the property, for example, `localizable` tag can help Localization team to interpret the property as *localizable*; `metadata` tag can help DocFX to fill in additional metadata, e.g. github commit information.
+It provides hints for applications to decide how to interpret the property, for example, `localizable` tag can help Localization team to interpret the property as *localizable*.

 ### 6.5 mergeType
 The value of this keyword MUST be a string.
 It specifies how to merge two values of the given property.
 One use scenario is how DocFX uses the [overwrite files](..\tutorial\intro_overwrite_files.md) to overwrite the existing values.
 In the below table, we use `source` and `target` to stands for the two values for merging.